Find car finance for an imported car from abroad

 Strategically assess cost factors for EU and non-EU imports

-Exploring alternative financing options for import vehicles
+Unlock alternative financing options for imported vehicles

-Required documents for a smooth loan process
+Required documents for a smooth loan processing

 • A detailed and legally valid purchase agreement with the seller.

-The absence of just one of these documents can lead to delays of several weeks.
+Missing even one of these documents can lead to delays of several weeks.

-Step-by-step Guide: From Dream Car to German Registration
+Step-by-step guide: From dream car to German registration

 Conclusion: With the right strategy to a financed imported car